-Scholarships: There are no scholarships available for students on bachelor’s degree programmes.
-Scholarships are available under programmes such as Erasmus, Nordplus and the EEA Grants/Norway Grants programme.
+Scholarships: There are no scholarships available for students on bachelor’s degree programmes butthe University offers a variety of scholarships for PhD/Postdoctoral research programs.
+Scholarships for Masters are available under programmes such as Erasmus Mundus scholarships, Nordplus and the EEA Grants/Norway Grants programme.

 Cost of Living: You will need a minimum of NOK 3000/USD 625 for the summer.
 Books, course supplies and personal expenses (such as laundry, transportation and spending money) are not included in the fees.

 About University: The university was founded in Berlin in 1810, and the foundation concept of Wilhelm von Humboldt gave it the title “Mother of all modern universities”.
-This concept envisaged a “Universitas litterarum” which would achieve a unity of teaching and research and provide students with an all-round humanist education.
-This concept spread throughout the world and gave rise to the foundation of many universities of the same type over the next century and a half.
 The concept of the academic and statesman Wilhelm von Humboldt was influenced, among others, by the reform ideas of the philosopher Johann Gottlieb Fichte, the first vice chancellor of the university, and by the theologian and philosopher Friedrich Schleiermacher.